alien-rpc/alien-rpc/packages/service/readme.md

 - `{ $error: any }`
 - `{ $prev: any; $next: any }`

-These yield types are reserved for pagination and error handling.
+These yield types are reserved for error handling and pagination respectively.

 ### Pagination